» 10/ 9/ 2013:

 » 30/ 3/ 2013:

-For a few months I was working on the illustrations for a book of Bible stories, a large number of illustrations and double pages of which here I share some, published by DK Publishing (The Illustrated Bible)
+I had the pleasure once again of working with Folio art to produce the illustrations for a book of Bible stories, a large number of illustrations and double pages of which here I share some, published by DK Publishing (The Illustrated Bible)

 » 30/ 3/ 2013: